obestwalter/i3configger/notes.md

 * keybindings
 * bars

-## Examples

-### Changing display configurations

-I have workspaces assigned to concrete displays.
-If my display configuration changes I want that assignment to adapt also. (e.g. laptop only vs. docked)

-    # Displays
-    set $DISP0 DP-0
-    set $DISP1 DP-3
-    set $DISP2 DP-0

-    bindcode Mod4+40 focus output $DISP0
-    bindcode Mod4+Shift+40 move container to output $DISP0 workspace $ws1 output $DISP0
-    ...

-Switching from docked to laptop only would need this readjustment:

-        # Displays
-        set $DISP0 DP-3
-        set $DISP1 DP-3
-        set $DISP2 DP-3

-        ... rest stays the same as vars are used

-I also might want application windows to go somewhere else by default (e.g. my IDE windows on multi monitor setups should be in different workspaces on different monitors and on laptop they should all be on the same workspace).

 ### Display specific bars on specific displays

 Those bars should only be integrated if the display is present

 Use http://python-xlib.sourceforge.net/doc/html/python-xlib_16.html to read display infos?

-### Changing appearance

-To change the appearance you want to ue variables for all colors and switch them e.g. by switching out a theme file.

 ### different needs on different hosts